flybywiresim/docs/docs/pilots-corner/airliner/airliner-flying-guide/altitude-refs.md

 ### ^^STD^^

 STD (standard) is the setting of the altimeter to reference to ISA conditions.
-ISA is an internationally developed and recognized model of how air pressure, temperature, and density vary with altitude, and for pilots, this means a QNH of 1013 hPa or 29.92 in Hg.
+ISA is an internationally developed and recognized model of how air pressure, temperature, and density vary with altitude, and for pilots, this means a QNH of 1013.2 hPa or 29.92 in Hg.

 To fly a flight level (i.e., FL350 as opposed to 35 000 ft), all aircraft are required to be set to STD to remove any chances of differences between QNH causing aircraft to be closer to each other than the altimeters are indicating.
 The change from being on a QNH to STD happens at the transition altitude, and at the transition level vice-versa.
 A QNH/QFE is required to be set before landing.

-To set the STD in the Airbus, pull the dial that sets the altimeter, and push to return to QNH.
+To set the STD in the Airbus, pull the dial that sets the altimeter, and push to return to QNH. _(Pulling a dial for Automatic and pushing for manual control is the reverse to all the other FCU knobs in the airbus, where you push the knob to engage the higher level of automation and pull to take manual control of that parameter.
+On the A380 the altimeter knob logic has been 'corrected' to Push for Std, Pull for manual setting of QNH.)_

 ### ^^in.Hg/hPA^^